ENG-Khalid-2/Linux-File-Permissions/README.md

-i want readme file on github # 🔐 Linux File Permissions - Explained and Automated with Python
+## 🔐 Linux File Permissions - Explained and Automated with Python

 This project demonstrates how Linux file permissions work and how to change them programmatically using Python.
 It includes a flowchart, permission breakdown, and a script to set permissions to rwxrwxr-x (775).